andersan/grunt-email-workflow/readme.md

 For changes to CSS, modify the `.scss` files.

-Media queries and responsive styles are in a separate style sheet so that they don't get inlined.
-Note that only a few clients support media queries e.g. iOS Mail app.
+Media queries and responsive styles are in a separate style sheet so that they don't get inlined. __Please include media queries in the head of the HTML NL.__ Many email clients (as of June 2017) will not display media queries, but the most popular ones (minus Outlook) will display media queries.

 ### Email templates and content